i-dream-of-ai/next-stripe-helper/README.md

 Update a subscription items quantity on a users existing subscription:

+This function will ADD an item to a subscription, or UPDATE the quantity if an item is already present on the subscription.

+If the quantity is 0, the item will be DELETED from the subscription.

 This will use the current payment method by default.
 Customer must have an existing subscription.